-If you purchased the Nest Thermostat you have probably read about the recent issues and may be living in fear of losing your home’s heating abilities in the dead of winter.
+If you purchased the Nest Thermostat you may have heard about the recent issues and may be living in fear of the dreaded technology glitch that is causing many Nest users to lose heat in the dead of winter.

-For complete instructions, please visit their Nest Support page.
+For more detailed instructions, please visit their Nest Support page.
 For a more basic summary, keep on reading:

 Indications of this issue include the following: